-3. Anticipated Announcement and Award Dates
+4. Anticipated Announcement and Award Dates

-It is anticipated that awards, subject to availability of funds, will be announced prior to the start date of October 1, 2015.
-For "newly qualified" hospitals the reauthorization permits the Secretary, "to make available up to 25 percent of the total amounts in excess of \$245,000,000" but "not to exceed \$7,000,000."
-"Newly qualified" hospitals will not receive their payment, if any, until after the annual appropriation has been made, which may be after October, and only if the annual appropriation is funded at \$245,000,000 or more for FY2016.
+HRSA anticipates issuing/announcing awards, subject to availability of funds, in October 2017.
+For "Newly Qualified Hospitals," the reauthorization permits the Secretary, "to make available up to 25 percent of the total amounts in excess of \$245,000,000" but "not to exceed \$7,000,000."
+"Newly Qualified Hospitals" will not receive their payment, if any, until after the annual appropriation has been made, which may be after October, and only if the annual appropriation is funded at \$245,000,000 or more for FY 2018.